Genivia/ugrep/README.md

             is encountered in recursive searches.
 The default FILE is `.gitignore'.
-Matching files and directories located in the directory of a FILE's location and in directories below are ignored by temporarily overriding the --exclude and --exclude-dir globs, as if --exclude-from=FILE is locally enforced.
-Globbing is the same as --exclude-from=FILE and supports gitignore syntax, but directories are not automatically excluded from searches (use a glob ending with a `/' to identify directories to ignore, same as git).
+Matching files and directories located in the directory of a FILE's location and in directories below are ignored by temporarily extending the --exclude and --exclude-dir globs, as if --exclude-from=FILE is locally enforced.
+Globbing syntax is the same as the --exclude-from=FILE gitignore syntax; directories are excluded when the glob ends in a `/', same as git.
 Files and directories explicitly specified as command line arguments are never ignored.
-This option may be repeated.
+This option may be repeated with additional files.
     -g GLOBS, --glob=GLOBS
             Search only files whose name matches the specified comma-separated list of GLOBS, same as --include='glob' for each `glob' in GLOBS.